-It is very important for the foreign players to register individual cases against franchise owners because the contracts are between the players and the franchises, and not the BCCI.
-According to the Indian law remitting money overseas required a legal agreement between two parties.
-If BCCI transferred money to the players without any agreement, it would violate the provisions of the Foreign Exchange Management Act (FEMA).
+It is important for foreign players to register individual cases against franchise owners because the contracts are between the players and the franchises, not the BCCI.
+Under Indian law, remitting money overseas requires a legal agreement between two parties.
+If the BCCI transferred money to the players without an agreement, it would violate the provisions of the Foreign Exchange Management Act (FEMA).

-To avoid contravening the India law, the BCCI wants the foreign individual player to sue Kochi with the BCCI included as party to each case.
+To avoid contravening Indian law, the BCCI is requesting that foreign individual players sue Kochi with the BCCI included as a party to each case.